AdaCore/learn/intro_to_ada.rst

 .. gusthoff: I personally know what you mean, but the paragraph above is not really convincing.
 Maybe add some examples?

+.. amiard: I think it is pretty convincing!
+Please feel free to make it more convincing for you ;) I think it is one of the rare occurences where we can put a C code snippet, what do you think ?

-- You can use Ada's strong typing to help enforce invariants in your code, as in the example above: Since Miles and Meters are two different types, you cannot mistakenly convert an instance of one to an instance of the other.
+- You can use Ada's strong typing to help `enforce invariants
+  <TODOLINKINVARIANTS>`__ in your code, as in the example above: Since Miles
+  and Meters are two different types, you cannot mistakenly convert an instance of one to an instance of the other.

-.. gusthoff: What does "enforce invariants" mean?
-Why is this a good thing?
-Again, I personally know what you mean, but this might not be clear to the reader...

 Character types
 ---------------